jadecobra/python_tdd_exercises/source/functions/functions_keyword.rst

     TypeError: passthrough_with_keyword_arguments() got an unexpected keyword argument 'first_name'

-* I change the :doc:`function signature </functions/functions>` to make it accept a positional argument
+* I will make the :doc:`function signature </functions/functions>` to make it accept a positional argument

   .. code-block:: python